 Guide for PhilHealth Lifetime Membership Registration for Retirees

-Qualified members for this group are those who reached the retiring age under the Philippine government law, have paid the minimum of 120 monthly contributions, and have an existing PhilHealth number.
-This include, 60 years and above individual, 56 years and above uniformed personnel, and 55 years and above underground miner-retirees.
+Qualified members for this group are those who reached the retiring age under the Philippine government law.
+They have paid the minimum of 120 monthly contributions, and have an existing PhilHealth number.
+This includes 60 years and above individuals, 56 years and above uniformed personnel, and 55 years and above underground miner-retirees.

 - Step 1: Visit any Philhealth Office or Local Health Insurance Office (LHIO)

 - Step 2: Completely fill up 2 Philhealth Member registration form (PMRF)

 - Step 3: Submit your PMRF with other requirements requested by PhilHealth depending on your current eligibility status.